lsst-dm/nb_lsst_io/project/contributing.rst

 Use sentence case for headings (don’t use title case).
 Capitalize proper nouns as usual.

-Don’t use more than two levels of heading hierarchy.
+Try not to use more than two levels of heading hierarchy.
 Using more than two levels of hierarchy might suggest an information architecture issue.

 Also keep in mind DM’s `reStructuredText heading styles <https://developer.lsst.io/restructuredtext/style.html#sections>`__.